What is Mohs surgery?

 What to expect during Mohs Surgery?

-What are the risks for having Mohs surgery?
+What are the risks of Mohs surgery?

 As with any surgical procedure, there are risks associated with Mohs surgery.
 These may include bleeding, infection, scarring, and nerve damage.
 However, the risks associated with this procedure are generally low, and most patients experience a full recovery within a few weeks.